GIF: Generative Interpretable Faces: Method

 \subsection{\ourmodel architecture}

-The model architecture of \ourmodel is based on \stylegantwo, with several key modifications, discussed as follows.
+The model architecture of \ourmodel is based on StyleGAN2~\cite{Karras2019stylegan2}, with several key modifications, discussed as follows.
 An overview is shown in Figure~\ref{figure:gif_model}.

 \qheading{Style embedding:} Rendering the textured FLAME mesh does not consider hair, mouth cavity (i.e., teeth or tongue), and fine-scale details like wrinkles and pores.
 Generating a realistic face image, however, requires these factors to be considered.
 Hence we introduce a style vector $\style \in \sR^{512}$ to model these factors.
-Note that original \stylegantwo has a similar vector $\rvz$ with the same dimensionality, however, instead of drawing random samples from a standard normal $\mathcal{N}(0, I)$ distribution (as common in GANs), we assign a random but unique vector for every image.
+Note that original StyleGAN2 has a similar vector $\rvz$ with the same dimensionality, however, instead of drawing random samples from a standard normal $\mathcal{N}(0, I)$ distribution (as common in GANs), we assign a random but unique vector for every image.
 This is motivated by the key observation that in the FFHQ dataset~\cite{karras2019style}, each identity mostly occurs only once and mostly has a unique background.
-Hence, if we use a dedicated vector for each image using, e.g., an embedding layer, we will encode a large inductive bias for this vector to capture background and appearance specific information, i.e. information that is not provided by our conditioning images.
+Hence, if we use a dedicated vector for each image using, e.g., an embedding layer, we will encode an inductive bias for this vector to capture background and appearance specific information.

 \qheading{Noise channel conditioning:} StyleGAN and StyleGAN2 insert random noise images at each resolution level into the generator, which mainly contributes to local texture changes.
 We replace this random noise by the concatenated textured and normal renderings from the FLAME model, and insert scaled versions of these renderings at different resolutions into the generator.
-This is motivated by the observation that varying FLAME parameters, and therefore varying FLAME renderings should have direct, pixel-aligned influence on the generated images.
+This is motivated by the observation that varying FLAME parameters, and therefore varying FLAME renderings, should have direct, pixel-aligned influence on the generated images.